 The GridWise Architecture Council (GWAC) is a team of industry leaders who are shaping the architecture and guiding principles of a highly intelligent and interactive electric system.
 They have developed a structure that should lead to better communications and interoperability of systems and devices for a smarter grid by coordinating organizational, informational and technical elements for clear communications and functionality.
 One of their key strategies is what is known as the GWAC Stack.
 The GWAC Stack is an organizational structure that outlines the relationship of economic and regulatory policy through all the methods of communications right down to how devices are physically connected to each other.

-A key output from GWAC is the Context-setting Framework for interoperability and "Introduction to Interoperability and Decision-Maker's Interoperability Checklist" (see Figure 20).
+A key output from GWAC with respect to interoperability is the Context-setting Framework, shown below in Figure 21, and "Introduction to Interoperability and Decision-Maker's Interoperability Checklist."97

-Figure 20: GWAC Stack Context-setting Framework
+Figure 21: GWAC Stack Context-setting Framework